strikeouts27/webtools/lessontakeaways.md

 Anything inside of the article links is fair game to utilize.
 Stay in the lesson and its material.
 Perhaps a winning strategy is to complete the assigned material, and than once I have reached that stopping point utilize a branch to work ahead.

+When you operate on a web page you need to have the web page up as you make changes so that you can stop yourself from misdiagnosis.

+A CSS file is for the entire project.
+You only utilize a second style sheet when you need to do an override for one style.

+Please look up the different forms and their attributes.

+Image optimization is used for bringing images to reasonable download levels.

+Microsoft paint with the resize tool is a quick to do it but there are other better software to do it.